alhewitt/alhewitt.github.io/direct-detection.md

 <p align="center">
   <figure><img src="assets/img/solar/MassLoss.png" alt="MassLoss.png"/>
-  <figcaption>**Figure 2:** Mass flux calculated using equation (5).
+    <figcaption><b>Figure 2:</b> Mass flux calculated using equation (5).
 Proton and alpha contributions are plotted in blue and red respectively, with the total mass flux in dashed black.The solid black line is a 13 CR running average of this total.
 Teal is the open flux, which reflects the solar activity level.</figcaption></figure>
 </p>